By Gayle Vehar on | No Comments

-Clipping happens when you have areas with no information in your photo.
-When an area has no information, it is either pure white or pure black.
-Photographers often refer to these areas as "blown out".
-Generally, it is undesirable to have large areas of your image with areas that have highlight clipping or shadow clipping.
+Clipping occurs when there are areas of a photo that have no information.
+When an area has no information, it is either pure white (clipped highlights) or pure black (clipped shadows).
+Photographers often refer to these as "blown out" areas.

-You can turn them on and off individually by clicking the little arrows on the top left and right of the histogram.
-The right one will toggle on/off the highlight clipping warning and the left one will toggle on/off the shadow clipping warning.
+2. You can also turn these clipping warnings on and off INDIVIDUALLY by clicking the little arrows on the top left and right of the histogram in Lightroom.
+The right arrow will toggle the highlight clipping warning on or off, and the left arrow will toggle the shadow clipping warning on or off.

-You can also further adjust the highlights and shadows by using the sliders or curve in the Tone Curve Panel.
+You can also further adjust the highlights and shadows by using the curve in the Tone Curve Panel.

-A little bit of shadow or highlight clipping doesn't bother me too much—especially if it isn't in key areas of your photo.
-If there are small areas where the highlight or shadow clipping just can't be recovered and it isn't distracting to your photo, don't stress over it too much!
+A little bit of shadow or highlight clipping isn't a big deal - especially if it doesn't appear in critical areas of your photo.
+If there are small areas where the highlight or shadow clipping cannot be recovered, and it isn't distracting to your image, don't stress over it too much!

-Special Thanks to Allison Wheeler for this wonderful video that also talks about clipping and shows you the different techniques to fix it!
+If you are a visual learner, check out our video tutorial below that talks about clipping and shows you the different techniques to fix it!